104th Cavalry Regiment: As a "horse-mechanized" regiment

 In 2003, the 2d Squadron was reformed and the regiment's current configuration in the Pennsylvania Army National Guard is in two squadrons, one Armored (1st) and one Stryker (2d).

 In 2005, the 2d Squadron was awarded the Governor's Unit Citation for Operation Katrina Relief (Hurricane Katrina, Louisiana)Permanent Orders 104-6.

 In 2009, the 2d Squadron deployed to Taji, Iraq.
 With several company sized elements working and living on J.S.S.'s (Joint Security Site) with their Iraqi counterparts.
 The 2d Squadron was awarded the Meritorious Unit Commendation Permanent Orders 337-04.

-The 1st Squadron was called upon and deployed to the Sinai Peninsula, Egypt in 2008 as part of the 51st rotation of the Multinational Force and Observers and deployed again in 2013 to the State of Kuwait in support of Operation Enduring Freedom.
+The 1st Squadron was called upon and deployed to the Sinai Peninsula, Egypt in 2008 as part of the 51st rotation of the Multinational Force and Observers and deployed again in 2012-2013 to the State of Kuwait in support of Operation Enduring Freedom.

 As of 2014, the 1st Squadron is assigned to the 55th Heavy Brigade Combat Team, 28th Infantry Division.
 The 2d Squadron is assigned to the 56th Stryker Brigade Combat Team, 28th Infantry Division, Pennsylvania Army National Guard.
 As with most other Army units, there is no regimental headquarters, although a ceremonial regimental dining in is held annually in the Philadelphia area.

+From 2020-2022 1st and 2nd squadron took part in Security operations in Philadelphia and The District of Columbia in response to BLM riots and January 6th.

 After a long break in the deployment rotation, the 1st Squadron was then called up again and deployed to the Sinai Peninsula, Egypt in 2021 as part as the 69th rotation of the Multinational Force and Observers.
 The Squadron deployed with all of its troops, HHT, Alpha, Bravo, and Charlie.

 Composer Douglas Moore wrote the "104th Cavalry Regiment March" in 1924 in honor of the regiment.